Why controlled vocabularies?

 The use of controlled vocabularies for bibliographic metadata “ensures that everyone is using the same word to mean the same thing”.
 The continuous revision, update and maintenance of the COAR Controlled Vocabularies and its adoption by the most commonly used open repository software is a way to enhance the interoperability across repositories and with other related systems such as harvesters, CRIS systems, data repositories and publishers.

-Building the COAR Controlled Vocabularies
+Developing the COAR Controlled Vocabularies

 In order to define the controlled vocabularies, the Editorial Board analyzes existing vocabularies and dictionaries and will use the most appropriate existing terms whenever possible.
 In the case where there are gaps, new terms are defined by the group.